josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🚨_proxy_based_special_category_inference.md

 - attributes are represented as weights or vectors
 - no single field contains the sensitive category
 - documentation avoids explicit naming
-- systems treat inference as “feature engineering”
+- systems frame inference as “feature engineering”

 This allows organisations to sincerely claim ignorance while continuing the practice.

 ---

-## Impact on individuals
+## 🧍 Impact on Individuals

 For individuals, proxy-based special category inference can result in: